nisl-hyu/FlyVisNet/README.md

 - **Generate_moving_patterns.py** generates the moving patterns (loom, bar, and spot) dataset necessary to train and test the models.
 - **FlyVisNetH_model.py** contains the model for the resolution of input images of 244x324.
 - **FlyVisNetL_model.py** contains the model for the resolution of input images of 20x40.
-- **Train_models.py** allows to train FlyVisNetH, FlyVisNetL, Dronet, and MobileNet using the pattern dataset, and COIL-100 dataset.
+- **Train_models.py** allows to train FlyVisNetH, FlyVisNetL, Dronet, and MobileNet using the moving patterns dataset, and COIL-100 dataset.
 - **plot_accuracy_performance.py** generates the graphs for accuracy performance comparison between the different architectures.
 - **FlyVisNet_activity.py** generates the graphs for the convolution kernels, 2D feature maps, and 1D activations.
 - **FlyVisNetH_pruning_model.py** contains the model that allows pruning each layer separately.